Fundamental theorem of calculus: History

 The fundamental theorem of calculus relates differentiation and integration, showing that these two operations are essentially inverses of one another.
 Before the discovery of this theorem, it was not recognized that these two operations were related.
 Ancient Greek mathematicians knew how to compute area via infinitesimals, an operation that we would now call integration.
 The origins of differentiation likewise predate the fundamental theorem of calculus by hundreds of years; for example, in the fourteenth century the notions of continuity of functions and motion were studied by the Oxford Calculators and other scholars.
 The historical relevance of the fundamental theorem of calculus is not the ability to calculate these operations, but the realization that the two seemingly distinct operations (calculation of geometric areas, and calculation of gradients) are actually closely related.

-From the conjecture and the proof of the fundamental theorem of calculus, calculus as a unified theory of integration and differentiation is started.
+Calculus as a unified theory of integration and differentiation started from the conjecture and the proof of the fundamental theorem of calculus.
 The first published statement and proof of a rudimentary form of the fundamental theorem, strongly geometric in character, was by James Gregory (1638–1675).
 Isaac Barrow (1630–1677) proved a more generalized version of the theorem, while his student Isaac Newton (1642–1727) completed the development of the surrounding mathematical theory.
 Gottfried Leibniz (1646–1716) systematized the knowledge into a calculus for infinitesimal quantities and introduced the notation used today.

-Geometric meaning
+Sketch of geometric proof

 The first fundamental theorem may be interpreted as follows.
 Given a continuous function $y = f(x)$ whose graph is plotted as a curve, one defines a corresponding "area function" $x\mapsto A(x)$ such that A(x) is the area beneath the curve between 0 and x.
-The area A(x) may be not easily computable, but it is assumed to be well defined.
+The area A(x) may not be easily computable, but it is assumed to be well defined.

 The area under the curve between x and x + h could be computed by finding the area between 0 and x + h, then subtracting the area between 0 and x.
 In other words, the area of this "strip" would be A(x + h) − A(x).

 There is another way to estimate the area of this same strip.
 As shown in the accompanying figure, h is multiplied by f(x) to find the area of a rectangle that is approximately the same size as this strip.
-So:

-In fact, this estimate becomes a perfect equality if we add the red "Excess" area in the diagram.
 So: